OrderAndCh4oS/phonetics-transliterator/README.md

 # International Phonetic Alphabet (IPA) Transliterator

-The IPA Transliterator is a JavaScript library that translates text to the International Phonetic Alphabet (IPA) using a set of phonological rules and a dictionary of words.
+The IPA Transliterator is a JavaScript library that translates text to the International Phonetic Alphabet (IPA) using a dictionary of words and a set of phonological rules.
 The library uses a trie data structure to efficiently search for words in the dictionary and apply phonological rules to the words.
 The library also supports pre- and post-processing of rules using custom rule processors.

 ## Usage